microsoft/playwright/docs/api.md

 - returns: <[Promise]<[JSHandle]>> Promise which resolves to a JSHandle of the success value

 This method behaves differently with respect to the type of the first parameter:
-- if `selectorOrFunctionOrTimeout` is a `string`, then the first argument is treated as a [selector] and the method is a shortcut for [frame.waitForElement](#framewaitforelementselector-options)
+- if `selectorOrFunctionOrTimeout` is a `string`, then the first argument is treated as a [selector] and the method is a shortcut for [frame.waitForSelector](#framewaitforelementselector-options)
 - if `selectorOrFunctionOrTimeout` is a `function`, then the first argument is treated as a predicate to wait for and the method is a shortcut for [frame.waitForFunction()](#framewaitforfunctionpagefunction-options-args).
 - if `selectorOrFunctionOrTimeout` is a `number`, then the first argument is treated as a timeout in milliseconds and the method returns a promise which resolves after the timeout
 - otherwise, an exception is thrown